edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedUsersNexus.md

 2. You need the latest development container image (the work in progress)
 3. You are working in a Windows or non-Linux environment and you are unable to build a container without some issues.

 A set of Docker Compose files have been created to allow you to get and use the latest EdgeX service images from Nexus.
-Find these [Nexus "Nightly Build" Compose files](https://github.com/edgexfoundry/developer-scripts/tree/master/releases/nightly-build/compose-files) in GitHub.
+Find these [Nexus "Pre-Release" Compose files](https://github.com/edgexfoundry/edgex-compose/tree/master) in GitHub.
 The EdgeX development team provides these Docker Compose files.
 As with the EdgeX release Compose files, you will find several different Docker Compose files that allow you to get the type of EdgeX instance setup based on:

 - your hardware (x86 or ARM)
-- the database you want to use (Mongo or Redis)
 - your desire to have security services on or off

 ![image](EdgeX_GettingStartedNexusCompose.png)

 !!!
 Warning
-    The "Nightly Build" images are provided as is and may not always function properly or with other EdgeX services.
+    The "Pre-Release" images are provided as is and may not always function properly or with other EdgeX services.
 Use with caution and typically only if you are a developer/contributor to EdgeX.
 These images represent the latest development work and may not have been thoroughly tested or integrated.

 ## Using Nexus Images
 The operations to pull the images and run the Nexus Repository is the same as when using EdgeX images from Docker Hub (see [Getting Started with Docker](./Ch-GettingStartedUsers.md#run-edgex-foundry)).